Dviih/char/README.md

 ---

-# This program strictly only works in Linux.
+# This program strictly works on an operating system with Linux kernel.

 ---

+### Requirements for building
+- An operating system with Linux kernel.
+- tcc

 ## Build
 - sh _build.sh